gatsbyjs/gatsby/docs/docs/building-in-the-enterprise.md

 **1. The ability to build with modern tools such as React, Webpack, and GraphQL.** Adopting more common frameworks, rather than custom in-house tooling, tends to increases developer satisfaction, developer productivity, and the ability to recruit developers.

-**2. The ability to be productive from the start.** Reduced time on dev and build tolling setup / configuration helps developers get going right away.
+**2. The ability to be productive from the start.** Reduced time on dev and build tooling setup / configuration helps developers get going right away.
 The burden of maintaining high-quality tooling setups is offloaded from internal tooling teams (and managers) to the Gatsby maintainer team.

 ### Overcoming obstacles to adoption